mvp4g/mvp4g2-examples/README.md

 # MVP4G2 Examples
-To help you understand the framework, Mvp4g2 comes with tutorials and examples.
+To help you to understand how the framework works, Mvp4g2 comes with tutorials and examples.

 To run the examples: